RIG IT YOUR WAY !

 Saddle Rigging Examples With PHOTOS

 Note: In the following examples, the saddle fender has been removed and girth safe lifted so you can easily see the rigging area.
-Saddles are on a stand, so girths and straps are not under tension.
+Saddles are on stands, so girths and straps are not under tension.

 Skip to: